Samsung/tizen-docs/docs/platform/reference/gbs/gbs.conf.md

     Set common authentication information on the profile level, instead of repeating identical configurations in various sections.
 These settings can be automatically passed to OBS and repository sections.

     Add authentication information to a specific repository or OBS section only when it is unique to the corresponding OBS or repository.
-In addition, multiple profile sections can exist in 1 configuration file, enabling the manipulation of GBS behaviors aimed at different devices (for example, mobile phone and IVI) in a central configuration file.
+In addition, multiple profile sections can exist in 1 configuration file, enabling the manipulation of GBS behaviors aimed at different devices (for example, mobile phone and TV) in a central configuration file.
 For more information, see [Configuring Multiple Profiles](#configuring-multiple-profiles).

     The supported properties include:
     - `user`